Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/migration.md

 ## Instrumentation

-The new iOS SDK offers an API to instrument events.
+This SDK offers an API to instrument events.
 To migrate to the new SDK, you need to update a few calls.
 The following sections detail which calls have changed.

 ### Initialization

-Like all other calls, `instance()` has been removed. legacy iOS and new iOS SDKs also has different way to set the configs.
-The new iOS SDKs intruduce Configuration object to set the configuration.
+Like all other calls, `instance()` has been removed.
+Configuration is handled differently between the legacy iOS and new iOS SDK.
+The new iOS SDKs use the Configuration object to set the configuration.
 See [Configuration](#configuration).

 === "Amplitude-iOS"